Colgan Air Flight 3407: Accident

 Following the clearance for final approach, landing gear and flaps (5°) were extended.
-The flight data recorder (FDR) indicated the airspeed had slowed to 145 knots.
+The flight data recorder indicated that the airspeed had slowed to 145 knots.
 The captain then called for the flaps to be increased to 15°.
 The airspeed continued to slow to 135 knots.
 Six seconds later, the aircraft's stick shaker activated, warning of an impending stall, as the speed continued to slow to 131 knots.
 The captain responded by abruptly pulling back on the control column, followed by increasing thrust to 75% power, instead of lowering the nose and applying full power, which was the proper stall-recovery technique.
-That improper action pitched the nose up even further, increasing the g-load and increasing the stall speed.
-The stick pusher activated (The Q400 stick pusher applies an airplane-nose-down control column input to decrease the wing's angle of attack (AOA) after an aerodynamic stall), but the captain overrode the stick pusher and continued pulling back on the control column.
+That improper action pitched the nose up even further, increasing the gravitational load and increasing the stall speed.
+The stick pusher, which applies a nose-down control-column input to decrease the wing's angle of attack after a stall, activated, but the captain overrode the stick pusher and continued pulling back on the control column.
 The first officer retracted the flaps without consulting the captain, making recovery even more difficult.